RashidHasan/BI-For-Business-Improvement-And-Decision-Support-Project/README.md

 Legal and GDPR compliance in data analysis and collection.
 Better understanding of business intelligence and Power BI, as well as insights into data analytic tools.

-This project will empower IEC to make data-driven decisions, expand its customer base, and stay compliant with data protection regulations, ultimately improving its competitiveness in the electronics market.
+## This project will empower IEC to make data-driven decisions, expand its customer base, and stay compliant with data protection regulations, ultimately improving its competitiveness in the electronics market.

+After completing and implementing the project, I gained some skills and experience:
+As one of the senior business analysts mentioned  in the scenario working on a project to improve business processes and decision-making capabilities in IEC by adopting Business Intelligence tools, I have gained valuable experiences and skills.
+These include a deep understanding of business intelligence, analytical skills, problem solving, project management, knowledge of business processes, communications and stakeholder management, legal and regulatory compliance, data visualization, user-centered design, industry-specific knowledge, and tangible impact.
+On business.

+My analytical skills have been enhanced by delving deeper into data analysis, distinguishing between structured and unstructured data, and identifying data requirements in order to make better decisions.
+I have also faced complex challenges related to social media inquiries, legal and regulatory compliance, and business process improvements.

+My project management experience will help me coordinate tasks, meet deadlines, and integrate project components effectively.
+I have also gained a deep understanding of IEC's business operations, particularly in marketing and customer service, which will enable me to align technical solutions with the company's operational needs.
+My experience in data visualization, user-centered design, and industry-specific knowledge will be valuable in my future professional endeavors.